PortSwigger/research-labs/control-characters-command-injection/README.md

 This repository contains a small Proof of Concept lab exploring command injection using ASCII control characters.

-To solve each challenge, read the contents of the flag.txt file located in the /app directory.
+To solve a challenge, read the contents of the flag.txt file located in the /app directory.

 You will need following tools to get started:
 - [Burp Suite](https://portswigger.net/burp/pro)